LujainAlthobaiti/Image_Model/README.md

 Library for using image models created with Teachable Machine.

-## Model checkpoints
-There is one link related to your model that will be provided by Teachable Machine
+## You can use to access:

+  The model topology:
+  The model metadata: